ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/time-series-and-other-features.markdown

 file or to import database items from an existing file into the database.

 To [configure smuggler](../../client-api/smuggler/what-is-smuggler#databasesmugglerexportoptions)
-to handle time series, add the paramater `DatabaseItemType.TimeSeries` to the `OperateOnTypes` object.
+to handle time series, add the parameter `DatabaseItemType.TimeSeries` to the `OperateOnTypes` object.

 {CODE-BLOCK: csharp}